aspectran/aspectran.github.io/_pages/en/docs/aspectow/deployment-and-operations.md

 Deployment scripts automatically detect whether they are running in a source module (development environment) or a production deployment environment via `app.conf` (by checking for the existence of `pom.xml` and a Git working tree).

 *   **Behavior in Development Mode (`DEV_MODE=true`)**:
+    *   `1-pull.sh`: Skips `git pull` to preserve uncommitted local changes and working tree state.
+    *   `2-build.sh`: Runs `mvn clean package` directly in the current module directory without navigating to `.build`, copying libraries into `app/lib`.
+(Avoids repeated snapshot downloads for fast local builds.)
     *   `3-deploy_config.sh` and `4-deploy_webapps.sh`: Skip directory wiping (`rm -rf`) and overwrite copying to preserve version-controlled local source files (`app/config`, `app/webapps`).
-    *   `1-pull.sh`: Pulls changes in the current Git working directory instead of the `.build` directory.
-    *   `2-build.sh`: Runs `mvn clean package` directly in the current module directory without navigating to `.build`, copying libraries into `app/lib`.
     *   This allows developers to safely test full deployment scripts such as `./5-pull_build_deploy.sh` locally without risking loss of uncommitted work or modifying version-controlled directories.

+#### Multi-Node Build Lock & Concurrency Control

+In single-machine or shared-directory cluster environments, concurrent full-build commands on all nodes (`All Nodes in Cluster`) could cause file lock and directory cleanup conflicts (such as `Failed to delete target` or `index.lock`).

+*   **Atomic Build Lock (`.build.lock`, `.pull.lock`)**:
+    *   The first node entering the build step acquires an atomic filesystem lock in the target directory and leads the Maven compile or Git pull operation.
+*   **Lock Waiting & Build Reuse (Redundant Compilation Skipping)**:
+    *   Other nodes that enter concurrently detect the active build and output `[BUILD LOCK] Another node is currently building...
+Waiting for completion...`.
+    *   Once the lead node finishes with `BUILD SUCCESS`, waiting nodes **skip redundant Maven compilation (`Skipping redundant Maven compilation.`) and immediately complete with success by reusing the fresh build artifacts**.
+    *   This completely eliminates race conditions and reduces total cluster build time to 1/N.

 ### 2.5.
 Deployment Directory Structure and Build Workspace